UoS-COM1001/com1001-2024-25-spr/technical-FAQ.md

 team's repository.

 * SQLite.
 This is sometimes already installed on some operating systems, e.g.
-Mac OS (type `sqlite3` at the command line and see if anything happens.)
+Mac OS (type `sqlite3` at the command line and see if anything happens).
 If it's not installed, go to https://www.sqlite.org/ to download it and follow the instructions there.